-PDTC's Main Campus, classrooms and administrative offices are in a 1500 square foot facility and are located at 400 Industrial Blvd, Suite 216 Mansfield, Texas: 20 miles southeast of Downtown Fort Worth near US Highway 287.
+PDTC's Main Campus, classrooms and administrative offices are in a 6000 square foot facility which is located at 5304 Big Six Street Suite A, Alvarado, Texas: 24 miles southeast of Downtown Fort Worth off of FM-917.
 The PDTC classroom facility uses industry-standard technology in teaching.
-Our system uses computers to present power point presentations and videos onto multiple flat screen televisions for the best clarity for the best learning environment.
-We also have a maintenance room to preform required maintenance on all diving equipment with a high pressure air system for filling cylinders used in training.
+Our system uses computers to present power point presentations and videos onto flat screen televisions for the best clarity and for the best learning environment.
+We also have a maintenance room to perform required maintenance on all diving equipment with a high pressure air system for filling cylinders used in training.
 PDTC uses industry standard equipment for all instructional evolutions.
-Our practical Training area is located less than 1 mile from our Main Campus, at 123 Sentry Dr., which is also the home of one of the largest working commercial Diving companies in the United States.
-This unique training facility has everything needed to host the commercial diver training.
-It hosts one 29,657 gallon training tank, for underwater pipe inspection & repair training, located inside a 50,000 sqft facility equipped with a full fabrication shop with topside/underwater welding equipment, decompression chambers, along with a working yard for rigging and forklift training.
+Our practical training area is on site using a 40' x 10' training tank for underwater pipe inspection & repair training.
+We also have a 10'x10' designated welding/cutting and burning tank.
+We have several topside welding stations for the students to become familiar with the equipment used in underwater welding, cutting, and burning.
+We have a well equipped hyperbaric chamber that is in line with our air system and volume tank that feeds the training area.
+We also have onsite training in rigging and forklift.
 Our Facility is designed to exceed the strict requirements set by the American National Standards Institute (ANSI) and the Diving Consensus Standards of the Association of Diving Contractors International (ADCI) for commercial diver training.
+Our facilities have everything needed to produce the best and safest commercial divers.